jd-m3/keep-instance-alive/Readme.md

+**NOTICE: This repository is now archived, you can read the code and understand the thought process, but don't expect this to work anymore**

 # Keep your ServiceNow Developer Instance Alive!

 Very typical automation script that wakes your ServiceNow developer instance.
 Once setup, you can run one command everyday to refresh the instance (or create a CRON job for maximum efficiency).